JuliaSIMD/LoopVectorization.jl/README.md

 @btime mul!(    $C2, $(collect(A)), $(collect(B))) # collect turns the StructArray into a regular Array
 @test C1 ≈ C2
 ```

+Similar approaches can be taken to make kernels working with a variety of numeric struct types such as [dual numbers](https://github.com/JuliaDiff/DualNumbers.jl), [DoubleFloats](https://github.com/JuliaMath/DoubleFloats.jl), etc.

 </p>
 </details>